aslamdoctor/VSCode-PHPCS-WPCS-Setup/README.md

 # VSCode + PHPCS + WPCS Setup

-This repository is only used for setting up VSCode properly for WordPress projects so that the code can follow proper WordPress coding standards.
+This repository is only used for setting up VSCode properly for WordPress projects the uses [Understrap Theme](https://github.com/understrap/understrap).
+So that the code can follow proper WordPress coding standards.

 ## Required VSCode Extension